-Table 12.
+Table 10.
 Managed disk status

 Status Description Online The MDisk can be accessed by all online nodes.
 That is, all the nodes that are currently working members of the cluster can access this MDisk.
-The MDisk is online when the following conditions are met: All timeout error recovery procedures complete and report the disk as online.
-LUN inventory of the target ports correctly reported the MDisk.
-Discovery of this LUN created successfully.
-All of the managed disk target ports report this LUN as available with no fault conditions.
+The MDisk is online when the following conditions are met: • All timeout error recovery procedures complete and report the disk as online. • LUN inventory of the target ports correctly reported the MDisk. • Discovery of this LUN completed successfully. • All of the managed disk target ports report this LUN as available with no fault conditions.
 Degraded The MDisk cannot be accessed by all the online nodes.
 That is, one or more (but not all) of the nodes that are currently working members of the cluster cannot access this MDisk.
 The MDisk may be partially excluded; that is, some of the paths to the MDisk (but not all) have been excluded.
 Excluded The MDisk has been excluded from use by the cluster after repeated access errors.
 Run the Directed Maintenance Procedures to determine the problem.
 You can reset an MDisk and include it in the cluster again by running the svctask includemdisk command.
+Offline The MDisk cannot be accessed by any of the online nodes.
+That is, all of the nodes that are currently working members of the cluster cannot access this MDisk.
+This state can be caused by a failure in the SAN, the storage subsystem, or one or more physical disks connected to the storage subsystem.
+The MDisk will only be reported as offline if all paths to the disk fail.